Part 1 Preliminary

 1

-Railway undertakings comprising:
+Railway undertakings comprising:but excluding:

 (a) any development required in connection with the movement of traffic by rail, including the construction, alteration, maintenance and repair of ways, works and plant, or